UPPMAX/UPPMAX-documentation/docs/cluster_guides/disk_quota_more.md

 ```

 This first command results in a list of subdirectories ordered
-by sise and proportion of total sise.
+by size and proportion of total size.

 ```bash